Put Yourself in My Place (album)

 Put Yourself In My Place is the second studio album from American country music artist Pam Tillis.
-It was also her first album for Arista Records, following 1983's Above and Beyond the Doll of Cutey, released on Warner Bros.
+It was also her first album with Arista Records, following 1983's Above and Beyond the Doll of Cutey, released on Warner Bros.
 Records.
-Put Yourself in My Place reached number 10 on the Top Country Albums charts.
+The album track Put Yourself in My Place reached number 10 on the Top Country Albums charts.
 Five singles were released from the album: "Don't Tell Me What to Do", followed by "One of Those Things", the title track, "Maybe It Was Memphis" and "Blue Rose Is".
 The album has been certified Gold for shipments of more than 500,000 copies in the U.S.

 "Ancient History" was later covered by Prairie Oyster on the album Only One Moon.
 Their version was a number five hit on the RPM country charts.